 Software development is a second career for Bill Barnett.
-After time in the Marine Corps and Air Force Reserve, he spent 17 years at Delta.
+After serving in the Marine Corps and Air Force Reserve, he spent 17 years at Delta Air Lines.
 Bill worked as a baggage handler, cleaned and re-stocked cabins and ultimately became an aircraft mechanic.

-At one point, Bill broke his collarbone and spent time working behind a desk at Delta.
+While playing hockey, Bill broke his collarbone and spent time working behind a desk at Delta.
 He took that opportunity to create a software database application to track the location of tools and parts.
-The company loved the app and flew Bill down to Atlanta headquarters.
-Then Delta gave the project to a young corporate employee.
+The company loved the app but gave the app to another, more qualified employee to maintain.

-Bill realized he needed an education and enrolled in the University of Cincinnati, earning a bachelor’s degree in computer science while working in material services at Delta.
+Bill realized he would benefit from more education and enrolled in the University of Cincinnati, earning a bachelor’s degree in computer science while working in material services at Delta.
 He went on to work as a developer at Cincinnati Children’s Hospital and later SCRIP-SAFE, a company that created the country’s first digital transcription system for colleges and universities.

 Surprising Fact About Bill